slutzo/saucepan/README.md

       Note that you should not include the file extension.
       If you have a custom box art and/or bezel, they should be located at resources/boxart/<rom_name>.png and resources/bezels/<rom_name>.png respectively.

+Arguments:
+  -c|--core <core_name>
+      Use the custom core named <core_name> located in your resources/cores directory.

+  -s|--stock-core <stock_core>
+      Use a built-in ALU core.
+This will make your UCE file substantially smaller.
+      <stock_core> must be genesis, mame2003plus, mame2010, nes, snes, atari2600,
+      or colecovision.

+  -n|--no-resize
+      Keep bezel and box art images at their original sizes.

+  -o|--organize
+      Organize UCE files by genre and/or console
 ```

 Note that if you don't specify any core on the command line, the script will attempt to